 - Board Membership Elsewhere

 Don’t be afraid to reach out to someone who is an active donor and supporter of another organization.
-The nonprofit sphere doesn’t operate as a zero-sum game: a lot of people are willing to support more than one organization at a time, especially when the cause or mission is near and dear to their heart.
+The nonprofit sphere doesn’t operate as a zero-sum game; many people are willing to support more than one organization at a time, especially when the cause is near and dear to their hearts.